 Roster management is done from the roster screen.
 During the offseason and preseason teams can carry up to 20 players on the roster.
 Once the regular season begins teams can have a maximum of 15 players on the roster with 13 players active.
+There is a minimum of 8 active players.
 If the waiver wire is enabled, any player that you release may be claimed by another team.
-You will not be responsible for any of the contract for players claimed by other teams.
+You will not be responsible for any of the contracts for players claimed by other teams.
 For anyone that you release that is not claimed by another team, 50% of the salary that you owe them beyond the minimum salary will continue to be counted against your salary cap for all remaining seasons of the contract.
 Players making the minimum salary can be signed and released with no penalty.
 Any player younger than 26 may be sent to the developmental league for a chance to appear in games.
 Players may be sent to the developmental league and recalled at any point during the regular season.
-All roster transactions must be completed prior to the playoffs, and only players who have played 40 or more regular season games in the development league can participate in the development league playoffs.
+All roster transactions must be completed prior to the playoffs, and only players who have played 40 or more regular-season games in the development league can participate in the development league playoffs.
 Once the playoffs begin, rosters are locked and players can no longer be transferred between leagues.

-All teams must have 12 active players on their rosters at all times.
+All teams must have 12 players on their rosters at all times.
 Players are allowed to play out of position.
 Many players are versatile in the WBA.

 The only way to change a player’s position is by playing them at the desired position, this is determined by where they play the majority of their minutes.